Fit-PC3

 The fit-PC3 is a small, light, fan-less nettop computer manufactured by the Israeli company CompuLab.
 Several fit-PC3 variations are available - fit-PC3 was introduced early 2012.
-The device is power-efficient (about 6 - 18 W) and therefore considered to be a green computing project, capable of using open source software and creating minimal electronic waste.
+The device is power-efficient (about 6 - 18 W) and capable of using open source software and creating minimal electronic waste.
+It was designed principally for signage, surveillance, and telecommunication applications.

 fit-PC3

 The fit-PC3 has been released early 2012, CompuLab fit-PC3 includes: